sxtnkyl/sxtnkyl/README.md

 My name is Kyle Sexton- a motivated, self-taught, Frontend Engineer.
 I love creating unique experiences and helpful tools with React and AWS services.

 I currently reside in Atlanta, GA, and come from an atypical software background.
-I’m a former geologist who found a passion for web development and now have a Frontend Engineer career focus with React, Nextjs, and AWS services.
+I’m a former geologist who found a passion for web development and now have a Frontend Engineering career focus with React, while dabbling with Nextjs and AWS services on the side.

 ### <p align="center">Come find me on [LinkedIn](https://www.linkedin.com/in/ksexton91/)!</p>